 Benefits:

-• The pickle module keeps track of the objects it has already serialized, so that later references to the same object won’t be serialized again, thus allowing for faster execution time.
+• The pickle module tracks the objects it has serialized, so later references to the same object won’t serialize again, allowing for faster execution.

 • Allows saving model in very little time.